ayeh6/Javascript-Quiz/README.md

 Other than that, it was a lot of Javascript logic to have the page functional.
 Multiple functions and listeners, also utilized jQuery to clear and append elements easily.
 I even created a way to randomize the choices and questions using an array that is initially in order, then randomize using the sort function along with the Math random function.

-As for storing into local storage, it was just a null check if there are no scores stored, and using jQuery to clear and reappend elements onto the list on screen.
+As for storing into local storage, it was just a null check if there are no scores stored, and using jQuery to clear and re-append elements onto the list on screen.

+Lastly, for the questions I manually created a json file that has different questions with choices within each question, first choice being the correct one.

 ### Continued development